Russel88/RCon3D/README.md

 (should be higher for actual analysis), and we run the whole thing 5 times to see how picking random pixels affect the variability of the result

+(Note: The framework for this function is partly borrowed from github/rmnppt/iMage)

     mycc <- CrossCorX(imgs=myimg,channels=c("xan","ste"),size=21,npixel=100,dstep=1,pwidth=0.75,zstep=0.25,R=5)